sal55/langs/qbasics.md

 * New (2021) module system uses header blocks to define the structure of a project.
 This eliminates `import` statements from most modules

 * Built-in feature to combine all modules/files of an application into one source file.
-An app can then be distributed as one file, plus the one-file intepreter.
+An app can then be distributed as one file, plus the one-file interpreter.

 * `tabledata` feature to define parallel sets of enums and corresponding lists of data